Equality, diversity, and inclusion

 Conclusion

-There’s been a slight but nevertheless promising reduction in the number of Microsoft professionals that believe gender inequality exists in their industry.
-Although this percentage has now dipped below 50%, there remains a significant discrepancy between the perceptions of men and women in the Microsoft space.
-While 68% of women believe gender-based inequality exists, only 46% of their male peers agree.
+However, once again there has been a promising reduction in the number of Microsoft professionals that believe gender inequality exists in their industry.
+Although this percentage has dipped from 49% to 40%, there remains a significant gap between the perceptions of men and women within the Microsoft space.
+While 58% of women believe that gender-based inequality exists, only 37% of their male counterparts share this view.

-We can find some indication of why this inconsistency exists elsewhere in the EDI chapter.
-For example, just 38% of women believe that their employer offers male and female employees equal pay for equal work.
-This rises to 62% of men, meaning that on average, only 58% of professionals in the Microsoft space think that there is gender pay parity in their organization.
+Some insights into this discrepancy can be found in this EDI chapter.
+For instance, just 38% of women believe their employer provides equal pay for equal work to both male and female employees, compared to 62% of men.
+This means, on average, only 59% of professionals in the Microsoft ecosystem think that there is gender pay parity in their organization.